Jvillan04/JV-BFOR519-SysAdmin-Project/Phase-3/Phase-3-Pulse-Monitoring-RESULTS.md

-# Proxmox monitoring with Pulse
+# Phase 3 - Proxmox monitoring with Pulse

 **Outcome:** Pulse is now monitoring my Proxmox host and guests and sending useful alerts, so I have a central view of my lab instead of only using the Proxmox UI.